-The furniture manufacturers are subject to REACh requirements in Europe and DIAM works actively to constantly improve its REACh reporting capacity.
+The furniture manufacturers are subject to REACh1 requirements in Europe and DIAM continuously works to improve its REACh reporting capability.

 To go further, and in direct link with the precautionary principle, DIAM has the goal to avoid potentially harmful chemicals, and has made important efforts to ban the use of CMR 1A (proven risk) and CMR 1B (alleged risk) and to limit and replace whenever possible the use of CMR 2 (potential risk).
 To achieve this objective, DIAM developed in 2017 an internal tool to ease the identification, elimination and replacement of CMR products.